saasforge/book-on-deployment/Chapter I. AWS.md

 ### Several profiles at once

-Sometimes you want to experiment with different application: create and deploy them to AWS.
+Sometimes you want to experiment with the different applications: create and deploy them to AWS.
 To avoid additional payment you would create a separate account for every new app.
-In this situation you will face the conflict of AWS accounts when deploy.
+In this situation, you will face the conflict of AWS accounts when deploy.
 This problem can be solved with multiple profiles.

 #### Edit AWS config file
 On you local machine, find a file called config in aws folder.
-It's usually under this path: *C:\Users\user_name\.aws\config* (for Windows, may be different on Mac computer).
+It's usually under this path: *C:\Users\user_name\.aws\config* (for Windows, for Mac computer may be different ).

 For each account create a separate profile.
 To do so, just add these 3 lines for each profile: